solliancenet/tech-immersion-data-ai/data-exp6/README.md

 6. Select the drop down arrow next to Shared, and select **Import** from the context menu.

+  > The Tech-Immersion notebook might already be imported in your Databricks environment, in that case you can continue with step 8.

    ![Import is highlighted in the context menu for the Shared workspace in Databricks.](media/databricks-workspace-shared-import.png 'Import')

 7. On the Import Notebooks dialog, select **Browse** and select the **`Tech-Immersion.dbc`** file located in the `C:\lab-files\data\6` folder on your lab VM, and then select **Import**.